hendrix513/movielens_search/README.md

-Flask application allowing user to query for movies based on attributes
+Flask application allowing user to query for movies